Microsoft Docs contributor guide overview

 Make your changes in the web editor.
-You can click the Preview changes tab to check the formatting of your change.
+Click the Preview changes tab to check the formatting of your change.

 Once you have made your changes, scroll to the bottom of the page.
-Enter a title and description for your PR and click Propose file change as shown in the following figure:
+Enter a title and description for your changes and click Propose file change as shown in the following figure:

 Now that you've proposed your change, you need to ask the owners of the repository to "pull" your changes into their repository.
 This is done using something called a "pull request".
 When you clicked on Propose file change in the figure above, you should have been taken to a new page that looks like the following figure:

 Click Create pull request, enter a title (and optionally a description) for the pull request, and then click Create pull request again.
 (If you are new to GitHub, see About Pull Requests for more information.)